How we assess single company EIS

 Inotec has developed patented wound care technology offering superior healing rates for chronic wounds.
 Its NATROX® oxygen therapy technology heals or improves 88% of wounds previously untreatable with standard care.
 NATROX has been commercialised in the US since 2018 and is used by the US Department of Veterans Affairs – the largest integrated healthcare provider in the US, similar in size to the NHS.

 The Company has received significant backing from sector specialists, including Amadeus Capital Partners and Abcam founder Jonathan Milner.
-In February 2021 Wealth Club members invested £3.7 million as part of an £8 million Series C round, extended due to investor demand.
+In April 2021 Wealth Club members invested £4.7 million as part of a Series C round, extended due to investor demand.

 Wealth Club was recommended to us by our cornerstone investor Amadeus Capital Partners.
 The deal team at Wealth Club showed great expertise in understanding our business and the investment opportunity.
 They were always available and on top of their process, and they worked seamlessly alongside all other parties involved in the transaction ensuring a successful fundraise.
 They were a fantastic partner to have onboard our Series C round and we highly recommend them.Craig Kennedy, CEO, Inotec AMD

 Acamar Films is the independent production company behind Bing, the top-rated BBC CBeebies children’s TV series.
 The first episode aired on CBeebies in June 2014 and soon became a hit, now broadcast in 130 territories.
 Today Bing is the most popular pre-school show on BBC iPlayer, its YouTube channel has over 3 billion lifetime views as at January 2021.